 Get Involved: Large universities offer a plethora of clubs, organizations, and activities.
 Joining a few that align with your interests is a great way to meet new people, develop leadership skills, and enhance your overall college experience.
 Don't be afraid to step outside your comfort zone and try something new.

-For example, if you're interested in writing, consider joining the university newspaper or literary magazine.
+To give you an idea, if you're interested in writing, consider joining the university newspaper or literary magazine.
 If you're passionate about environmental issues, look for an environmental club or sustainability initiative.
 The possibilities are endless.

 -

-Utilize Resources: Large universities typically have a wide range of resources available to students, including academic advising, career services, tutoring centers, and mental health counseling.
+put to use Resources: Large universities typically have a wide range of resources available to students, including academic advising, career services, tutoring centers, and mental health counseling.
 Take advantage of these resources to support your academic success, career development, and overall well-being.

 -